 The charity sector is a close knit community and it is a credit to its members that they are so generous in sharing their expertise and the benefit of their experiences within the sector.

-With technology changing by the day, it’s challenging to keep up with best practice, so when I had an opportunity to join a Charity Comms digital marketing event this week, I jumped at the chance!
+With technology changing by the day, it’s challenging to keep up with best practice, so when I had an opportunity to join a Charity Comms digital marketing event , I jumped at the chance!

 The event was jam packed with inspirational speakers but one really stood out for me!
 I was incredibly interested to learn how Save the Children harnessed the power of Facebook Live last year.